 Now that I’m thinking about that, that must come down to money.
 Everything comes down to money.
 If you are in the business of selling plants, you want to keep selling plants.
 You don’t want to sell one plant, which then easily turns itself into an unlimited stream of new plants.

 The wonderful Pilea.
 Also knows as the Pancake Plant, or the Chinese Money Plant.
 Many plant lovers are excited to get their hands on one.
 We take photos of our plants and share them on Instagram.
 The love spreads.

-So now all of a sudden there’s this great demand for this obscure plant.
+So then all of a sudden there’s this great demand for this obscure plant.

-I recently moved back from the United States to the Netherlands.
-Here, the chain stores are really quick to pick up on trends.
+I recently moved from New York to the Netherlands.
+Over here the chain stores are really quick to pick up on trends.

 It wasn’t long for those had grown to the point I could remove them from the mother plant, and put them in their own little planters.
-Soon I found myself carefully examining the soil all the time, looking for new babies to come up.
+I was carefully examining the soil all the time, looking for new babies to come up.

 It feels slightly addictive.
 But now what?
-For two, three, maybe four I could find new plant-mama’s, to give them to.
+For two, three, maybe four I could find new plant parents to give them to.
 But not everyone is waiting around to get a plant.
 I do realize not everybody is as enthusiastic about plants as I am.

 A few days ago I came across a photo of an amazing giant Pilea plant.
 I felt immediate #pileagoals.
 Studying that photo I noticed that this plant consisted of multiple main stems.